donkeyDocs/donkeyDocs.github.io/_/README.md

 ### Quantum aspects of cryptography

 The goal is to cover some recent results in the area of quantum cryptography, with an emphasis on results based on computational assumptions.
 We are meeting on **Mondays and Thursdays, 11:30 AM to 1:00 PM EST**.
-Write to me if you want to join.

 </summary>